 The global fine art market is booming.
 More and more people are buying paintings, prints, and even large sculptures as an investment.
 However, since the fine art market is a complex, ever-changing mechanism, there is no guarantee of profitability.
-The beautiful piece of oil paintings hanging above your sofa may greatly increase in worth, or it may not cost anything in a couple of years.
+A beautiful piece of art hanging above your sofa may greatly increase in worth, or it may not cost anything in a couple of years.
 However, fine art is still a tempting investment, which encourages art collectors from all over the world to look for exceptional pieces that can be added to their collections.
 The secret is that if you want to succeed, you need to go beyond the comfort zone and do your research before to actually buy something.
-Hope, the following tips will help you navigate the world of fine art and find the right items for your own art collection!
+Hopefully, the following tips will help you navigate the world of fine art and find the right items for your own art collection.

 1. Analyze the fine art market.
 The first thing to do is to gain a better understanding of the current fine art market.
 Take a closer look at your favorite artists, track their performance, and learn how to measure their investment potential.

 2. Be curious.
 If you are going to invest in fine art, you need to be curious.
 Visit different art openings and shows, talk to other art collectors, make friends with curators and art dealers, ask questions about what you are interested in, etc. This will increase your chances to make a wise purchase.

 3. Store your art collection carefully.
 Proper art storage and conservation are of utmost importance for any collector.
 If you want your possessions to increase in value, you need to treat them carefully and protect them from any possible damage.